 Programmes we offer

 Queen Mary's Summer Pre-Sessional programmes run for 13 weeks, 9 weeks or 5 weeks.
 They are designed to develop your English language and academic study skills, and prepare you for your chosen undergraduate or postgraduate degree at the University.
+You can choose to study on campus for the full duration or, alternatively, online for the full duration.

 Our programmes offer you a stimulating academic experience and the Pre-Sessional teaching team is committed to making sure that you complete the programme successfully.
 The programme is designed for: